Neolithic Era:

 statue of a woman sleeping

-“Sleeping Lady” one of the figurines found in the Hypogeum.
+“Sleeping Lady,” one of the figurines found in the Hypogeum.

 One temple has a hidden stairway between rooms, leading archeologists to believe some rooms would have been hidden, presumably reserved for the priesthood.
 In the other places small “windows” in the walls that link one area inside the temple with another, or with an exterior shrine, are commonly called Oracle Holes.
 Some scientists think that people would have come to the temple to get questions answered or dreams interpreted by some unseen voice of authority.

-Mnajdra South Temple acts as a solar calendar, engineered so that the sun rises directly through the main portal on each Equinox.
+Mnajdra South Temple acts as a solar calendar, engineered so that the sun rises directly through the main portal on each equinox.
 Imagine what it took to construct and place this monumental building so that it tracked the time for the whole year.
 The importance of predicting the movement of the constellations obviously went beyond agricultural concerns, though the temple was also the place where surplus food was stored and rationed.

 These temples were originally roofed, perhaps with corbelled stones, though no one knows for sure.
 Vision blocking screens, hidden rooms between walls, oracular openings and restricted access to certain areas, all indicate that these were sacred, secret, and magical places created by the priests and myth-makers.
 Archeologists can tell from the door fixings evident in some temples that the intention was to keep people out, not in.
 In other words, entrance and exits were restricted.
 The keepers of these temple systems had control and they wanted to be sure that they, and no one else, maintained it.